Anneal-path correction in flux qubits: Supplementary Note 7: Experimental pulses

 In this section we describe in more detail the actual pulses used to perform the correction, as well as how different pulse parameters affect the s-curve width.

-Note that for experimental parameters, we use real flux values in units of $\Phi_0$, and recall the relation to phase: $\varphi_{x,z}=2\pi\Phi_{x,z}/\Phi_0$.
+Note that for experimental parameters, we use real flux values in units of $\Phi_0$, and recall the relation to phase: $\varphi_{\text{x},\text{z}}=2\pi\Phi_{\text{x},\text{z}}/\Phi_0$.
 As implied by Eq.~(2) in the main text, we parametrize the $z$-flux in terms of the $x$-flux.
-We first decide on a functional form and duration for $\Phi_x (t)$, and then Eq.~(2) is used to determine $\Phi_z (t)$ from those values of $\Phi_x$.
-We found that a gaussian pulse shape for the $x$-flux produced better results than a linear ramp, likely due to a reduction of pulse distortion in the lines.
-Future studies could explore using more sophisticated techniques like DRAG, black-box optimization, or other methods to find more performant pulses.
+We first decide on a functional form and duration for $\Phi_\text{x} (t)$, and then Eq.~(2) is used to determine $\Phi_\text{z} (t)$ from those values of $\Phi_\text{x}$.
+We found that a gaussian pulse shape for the $x$-flux produced better results than a linear ramp, likely due to reduced pulse distortion in the RF-coax lines.
+Future studies could explore using more sophisticated techniques, such as DRAG~\cite{Motzoi2009} or optimal control~\cite{Werninghaus2020}, to find more performant pulses.

 Figure~\ref{fig:pulses} illustrates the pulses used to correct for an asymmetry of $d=0.102$.
 The top plot shows each independent control line as a function of time.
 The shaded gray area indicates the $5-95\%$ rise time of $20$~ns, which is the parameter used when defining the ``anneal time'' for a particular experiment.
 The bottom plot then combines these two pulse to illustrate the actual annealing path traversed by the qubit.
+The displayed pulse shapes are as-measured at the ouputs of the $1$ GS/s arbitary waveform generators (AWGs).
+In this study, no pulse distortion correction was applied~\cite{Gustavsson2013,Rol2020}, but it will be part of future experimental improvements.

 We also studied the effect of changing the value of $d$ when applying the correction.
 Fig.~\ref{fig:vary_d} highlights the reduction in s-curve width when the value of $d$ is near the value of $\approx 0.102$ measured during calibration (and verified in simulation).
 The difference in trends between the two anneal times suggests that there is potentially more room for optimization by exploring the entire space of annealing time in addition to the path trajectory.

 We also note that the data in Fig.~\ref{fig:vary_d} were taken when the fridge base temperature was $20$\% higher ($24$~mK) than that in the main text ($20$~mK).
 This accounts for the overall increase in measured s-curve widths.